MarcoFernandez14/Election_Analysis/README.md

 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
-5. DEtermine the winner of the election based on popular vote.
+5. Determine the winner of the election based on popular vote.

 ## Resources
 * Data Source: election_analysis.csv